-- you are entitled to only 1 Quit Smoking programme per calendar year; - the care contractor must be registered in the Quit Smoking Quality Register.
+- you are entitled to only 1 Quit Smoking programme per calendar year; - the care provider must be included in the Quit Smoking Quality Register.

-Are you using the services of a care contractor with whom we have not concluded a contract?
+Are you using the services of a care provider with whom we have not concluded a contract?
 Please see Article 1.5 of these policy conditions.